 All Smithsonian museums and Smithsonian Libraries locations continue to be closed to support the effort to contain the spread of COVID-19.
 We are not announcing a re-opening date at this time and will provide updates on a regular and as-needed basis.

 Description: This online finding aid includes files of the of the Third Assistant Postmaster General, stamp design and correspondence files.

 Title: Butler & Carpenter correspondence

 Description: This collection of correspondence documents the business dealings of Butler & Carpenter (1862-1878).
 The firm engraved and printed revenue stamps for legal documents and various commodities – including alcohol, tobacco, matches and medicine.

 Description: Frederick Melville was Great Britain’s greatest writer, editor and publisher of philatelic literature from the 1890’s to the 1940’s.
-These are his working papers – research, drafts, articles and books on a wide range of philatelic topics.
+The collection includes journal articles, newspaper clippings, photographs and other ephemera – on a wide range of philatelic topics.